What are Mantras?

 What is the role of Mantras in yoga and spiritual growth?

-They are sound vibrations that, when learned and applied appropriately, have a potent healing and liberating effect on our body, mind, and entire personality.
+Mantras are sound vibrations that, when learned and applied appropriately, have a potent healing and liberating effect on our body, mind, and entire personality.
+Mantras liberate energy stuck in old mental and emotional patterns, directing the liberated energy to elevate consciousness and foster spiritual evolution.

 They can also activate psychic powers when we have purified our minds and can dive deep into the psyche.
 This is a rare accomplishment, however.